mm82299/apple-pay-demo/README.md

 ## The Apple Pay Merchant Certificate

 DON'T USE THE APPLE DOCS to create this certificate.
 In ther documentation, they create a basic certificate without a private key.
-WE NEED a private key for this in production.
+WE NEED a private key for the production environment.

 Apple docs: https://help.apple.com/developer-account/#/devbfa00fef7